TheGamingGod85/BoinkLang/README.md

 ## Features
 ### Implemented:
 - **Tokenizer (Lexer)** – Converts BoinkLang code into tokens faster than you can say “syntax error.”
-- **REPL Mode** – Allows interaction with BoinkLang by printing generated tokens in real time.
-  - Greets the user upon startup (because it’s polite).
-  - Reads commands from standard input and processes them.
+- **Parser** – Constructs an Abstract Syntax Tree (AST) from tokens using Top-Down Operator Precedence (Vaughan Pratt Parsing).
+Now my code at least pretends to be structured.
+- **Function Calls** – Yes, BoinkLang now supports functions, which means you can write spaghetti code with slightly more organization.
+- **Control Flow** – Implements if-else conditions and comparison operators, ensuring that logic errors are now officially my fault.
+- **REPL Mode (Revamped!)** – Upon startup, BoinkLang now politely asks if you want to:
+  - Run **R-Lex-PL** (just lexing, because why not?)
+  - Run **R-Parse-PL** (lexing + parsing, for when you feel fancy).
+  - I haven’t added a full evaluator yet, so execution is still a distant dream.

 ### Planned Features:
-- **Parser** – To analyze and construct the Abstract Syntax Tree (AST) from tokens (recursive descent parser).
-- **Evaluator** – To execute parsed expressions and statements (because what’s the point of writing code if it doesn’t do anything?).
+- **Evaluator** – To actually execute parsed expressions and statements (because what’s the point of writing code if it doesn’t do anything?).
-- **Variable Storage** – Implement a symbol table for storing and retrieving variables, because remembering values is too mainstream.
+- **Variable Storage (Symbol Table)** – While the AST currently holds parsed expressions, a proper symbol table will be needed for managing scope and variable resolution.
-- **Function Calls** – Support defining and calling functions within BoinkLang, making it *almost* look like a real language.
+- **Loops** – Implementing while and for loops so BoinkLang can suffer through infinite iterations.

 ## Installation & Usage
 ### Prerequisites: